 Students are housed in private rooms in Technion’s new dormitory complex consisting of five-person furnished apartment units, shared with international peers.
 Living on campus, they will enjoy a vibrant and welcoming student community, which will help them easily integrate into life at Technion.

-* Opening of the program is contingent on the number of registered students.
+* Opening of the program and class availability is contingent on the number of registered students.

 ** The program is subject to changes, at the discretion of TI.